 In addition to the balanced classroom curriculum, HPPDS students receive a well-rounded school experience as they learn from from experts in Special subjects.
 Each Special teacher is well-versed in her subject-area and brings learning to life for our students.

-All students in PreK4 and Kindergarten participate in small groups tailored to their developmental level with our Reading Specialist.
+All students in PreK4 and Kindergarten participate in small groups tailored to their developmental level with our Literacy Specialist.
 These groups focus on targeted, individualized instruction in early literacy skills for all of our emerging readers.
 Whether they are working on letter identification and sounds, beginning reading strategies, or fluency, all children are challenged appropriately based on their readiness.

 The Motor Lab and PE classes help children develop gross motor skills including traveling, balancing, and gross-motor manipulation through specific activities planned by our Motor Lab specialist, Mrs. Bankhead.
 Social-emotional skills are developed alongside these activities as children learn to take turns, work as a team, practice new skills and encourage their friends.
 As children reach four years old, skills are expanded include to increasingly complex movements and basic sports.